 Rhythm On Rec.
 Kim Doo Soo : Dance Of Hunchback (SK,2015)****

 There are translations included of the songs in Korean, which have poetic lyrics with a rather metaphysical impact.
-They are all about finding oneself in a place in that shows an overcoming reality, left without the temporally desires.
+They are all about finding oneself in a place that shows an overcoming of reality, left without temporal desires.
 In “Pinwheel” it describes this moment as finding something like a fixed place amongst stars without the idea of all its spinning motions.
 “Sunset” describes it as that place of silence, where all other things wander around and pass such encompassing moments.
-“Falling Blossem” reminds me at the picking petals from a flower, with the desire to choose and to obtain results with a yes or no answer, in full expectancy, while the flower itself simply becomes and then ends its existence and let go its leaves as easily as it had grown before into its being.
+“Falling Blossom” reminds me of the picking petals from a flower, with the desire to choose and to obtain results with a yes or no answer, in full expectancy, while the flower itself simply becomes and then ends its existence and let go its leaves as easily as it had grown before into its being.
 “River Crossing” refers to returning life, the crossing the bridges from one life to another.
 “Song of Time” emphasizes the fact that life not really makes it’s own life, as expected, but is dependent on circumstances (like the wind), while a person himself balances between dreaming or being himself.
 In “The Land of No Wind” it focuses on our wishes that the wind soon would turn or things return, in the remains of potentials that have been left.
 The “Dance of Hunchback”, which is the title track, one tries to dance more indifferently with those heavy reality of circumstances, just like a Joker, while remaining to deal with the full burden of life, and with the acceptance of those parts and aspects.
 “Leaden” shows how seen from the spiritual world, our life remains heavy as lead, in which it can hardly show its own aspects.
 “Nightfall Comes” is a recognisable poetic transcendent expression of allowing darkness to come in full peace.
-“Stranger” is the image about a person who does not succeed to belong much to a place in which there exists but little connection.
+“Stranger” is the image of a person who does not succeed in belonging much to a place in which there exists but little connection.

 Most songs are either accompanied basically by guitar picking, sometimes guitar rhythms, Kim Doo Soo’s voice show the qualities of a whispery warm soft voice, with here and there a low vibrato, allowing often space in the singings, so that the song can breath with its instrumental part and mood.
-The great thing about this album is that there has been taken great care of extra arrangements.
+The great thing about this album is that there has been taken great care in extra arrangements.
 Just a few times the singing gets the arrangement treatment of dual voice arrangements.
 There are texturing effects of accordion or mouth harmonica and further on cello as harmonic arrangements, and several solo improvisations of violin, trumpet or flute.
 A few times and very subtly strings are almost brushed in, or plucked arrangements appear in between the pickings (on “River Crossing”).
 The amount is kept minimal, so when the most powerful songs are kept rather naked, other songs get a bit more of a chamber folk arrangement, but never from it’s starting point.
 The mood is kept deep and quiet.
 But there are also more melodically sweet songs despite the lyrics (“Nightfall comes”), seeing the sweetness in dark edges.
 The longest, over 11 minute track shows several openings and sections in the pickings, more arrangements, still it doesn’t feel very long.
-Very welcome is the bonus track of “House of the rising son” hearing Kim Doo Soo interpret this song in his style, and giving us an opportunity to tune in to his expressions further.
+Very welcome is the bonus track of “House of the Rising Sun” hearing Kim Doo Soo interpret this song in his style, and giving us an opportunity to tune in to his expressions further.
 The production makes this album an improvement to its predecessor.
 Recommended.